aperezdc/ngx-fancyindex/README.rst

       Wrap up all the text generated for the readme (including the enclosing ``<pre>`` element, if configured) inside a ``<div>`` element.
-The layer will have the ``readme`` CSS class set.
+The layer will have the ``readme`` CSS class set. iframe
+      Insert an ``<iframe>`` element which references the readme file instead if inlining it in the generated file index.
+Note that this will instruct the client to perform an additional request in order to fetch the contents of the frame.

 .. _nginx: http://nginx.net